google/docsy-example/content/en/docs/Examples/stratification/index.md

 ```

-Create a NEMO object and load in the data:
+Create a Gridded object and load in the data:

 ```python
 nemo_t = coast.Gridded(fn_nemo_grid_t_dat, fn_nemo_dom, config=config_t)
 ```

 The stratification variables are computed as centred differences of the t-grid variables.
 These will become w-grid variables.
 So, create an empty w-grid object, to store stratification.
-Note how we do not pass a NEMO data object for this load.
+Note how we do not pass a NEMO data file for this load.

 ```python